Lee Eyerly: Early life

-Professional life
+Career

+From a defunct carnival, Eyerly purchased a Curtis Canuck that he named "Donnie Brook" and began stunt-flying and barnstorming along the west coast.
+From 1923 to 1926, Eyerly and his family lived in Waldport, Oregon, where he also worked as a ferry operator and owned a tow boat business.
+In 1926, they moved back to Salem, and he purchased a small Waco mail bi-plane.

-With funds raised by the American Legion, Lee purchased a five-acre (20,000 m²) plot of land near the former Governor’s Mansion on which he established Salem’s airport.
-By 1929, he founded an aviation school, and later, the first aircraft service station on the west coast.
-When the Great Depression hit, he devised two inexpensive ways to train pilots and founded the Eyerly Aircraft Company to manufacture them.
+In 1927, with bond funds raised by the American Legion, Eyerly purchased a five-acre (20,000 m2) site on one end of the local fairgrounds on which he established a dirt runway, built airplane hangars and founded the Pacific Airplane Service.
+The airport would eventually evolve into Salem's municipal McNary Field.
+It was dedicated in 1929 with Eyerly as the airport manager.
+By 1929, he had founded an aviation school, and later, the first aircraft service station on the west coast.

+When the Great Depression hit, he devised an inexpensive plane and pilot trainer and founded the Eyerly Aircraft Company to manufacture them.
 The first was the Whiffle Hen, a plane which only burned two US gallons (8 L) of fuel per hour of flight.
 The second was a ground-based flight training device patented under the name "Orientator".
 The Orientator consisted of a small airplane suspended in what looked like the tines of a giant tuning fork.
 Air from the electrically driven propeller passed over the wings and rudder, and the operator controlled the movements of the plane in a manner similar to a real aircraft.

 The Orientator was produced commercially and five were purchased by the Cuban government.
-When the Orientator was most popular to visitors at state fairs and carnivals, and Eyerly realized the Orientator was more profitable as an amusement park ride.
+When the Orientator became popular with visitors at state fairs and carnivals, and Eyerly realized the Orientator was more profitable as an amusement park ride.
 It was renamed the Acroplane and 54 were subsequently produced.
 Eyerly changed his company's focus from aircraft to amusement rides.

 Eyerly developed and patented numerous amusement rides which would become staples of carnival midways, including The Loop-O-Plane (1933), the Roll-O-Plane, the Fly-O-Plane and the Rock-O-Plane (1948).
 His most popular design was the Octopus, of which almost 400 were sold, and resulted in later variations: the Spider and the Monster.
 Two of his kiddie carousel rides were the Midge-O-Racer and Bulgy the Whale.

 Although Eyerly’s manufacturing business became amusement rides, the name of his company remained Eyerly Aircraft and he maintained his interest in aeronautics.
 He served on the Oregon Aeronautics Board from the 1920s to 1958, including ten years as its chair.
 In 2001, Eyerly was named the third inductee into the Oregon Aviation Hall of Fame.